ipfs/kubo/docs/config.md

 available block tasks is creating a bottleneck (either due to high-latency block operations, or due to high number of block operations per bitswap peer task).
 In such cases, try increasing the `EngineBlockstoreWorkerCount`.
-If this adjustment still does not increase the throuput of the node, there might be hardware limitations like I/O or CPU.
+If this adjustment still does not increase the throughput of the node, there might be hardware limitations like I/O or CPU.

 #### `Internal.Bitswap.TaskWorkerCount`